A Production Masterclass with Evan Dunstone and his Team of Craftsmen

 Shipping and delivery information

-A production Masterclass with Evan Dunstone and our team of craftsmen, Alex MacFarlane, William Bayliss and Adrian Olasau is unlike anything offered in Australia before.
+A production Masterclass with Evan Dunstone and our team of craftsmen, Alex MacFarlane and William Bayliss is unlike anything offered in Australia.
 Become a Dunstone Design Maker for a week and help us make a run of iconic Waterfall Stools.
 Learn the ins and outs of commercial boutique craft manufacturing.
 Use the actual jigs and processes that we have developed over 17 years of making this design.
 See the pace of work of proffessional makers and pit yourself against the best.

 We will work as a team using four timbers with distinctively different working characteristics; Victorian blackwood, jarrah, rock maple and briar oak.
 You will learn how different species react to the same design.
-Once all the components have been made, you will hand shape and finish your personal stool through to completion (additional stools are $220 incl.
-GST ea. extra.
-Limit of 3 per student).
+Once all the components have been made, you will hand shape and finish your personal stool through to completion (additional stools are $250 + GST ea. extra).

 The key to this style of craft production is accurate machining.
 You will use (under strict and professional supervision) a wide range of machines including a Martin T45 thicknesser, a Centauro band resaw with power feed, an SCM spindle moulder, a wide belt sander and many other machines and techniques.
 You will experience professional level jigs and work to 0.1mm accuracy.
 You will learn many tricks of the trade and get an insight in to how to design for production and how to plan workflow.